Updated: May 19

 Fact: not every job poster uses LinkedIn Jobs to post their open position.
 In fact, I think (I might be wrong) that smaller companies or individuals prefer to use LinkedIn posts to find their required talents.
 And yet, job seekers have heavily underused the posts.

 Here are the steps you can use to sort through the posts and find the ones you need.

 First, do the usual search from anywhere within LinkedIn.
 The job title that you want to find will be the keyword phrases.

-And here's something that not everybody uses: add “hiring” or “we're hiring” or something along the lines as the additional search keyword(s).
+And here's something that not everybody uses: add “hiring”, “we're hiring” or something along the lines of the additional search keyword(s).

 Then use the first filter to find “Post” instead of “Jobs”

 One more important filter that you should use is the “Date Posted” one.
 Set this one to 24 hours or as narrow as possible.
 You don't want to apply for a job posting that is 3 months old, do you?